 What is Mother’s Day?
 How did it begin?
 Finally, and perhaps most importantly, why do people around the world celebrate this annual holiday?
 This article explores these questions in an attempt to trace both the origins and significance of this special holiday.
 As millions of people around the world take the time to celebrate the love they hold for their mothers, the history and origins of this day are too often forgotten by the world at large.
-From its humble beginnings in the Twentieth Century, to the more elaborate and modernized celebrations experienced today, Mother's Day continues to hold a special place in the hearts and minds of not only Americans, but the rest of the global community as well.
+From its humble beginnings in the 20th century to the more elaborate and modernized celebrations seen today, Mother's Day continues to hold a special place in the hearts and minds of not only Americans but the rest of the global community as well.

-The modern celebration of Mother’s Day can be traced to the early Twentieth Century (1908).
-Beginning in the United States, following initiatives first proposed by a woman named Anna Jarvis, the holiday was established to honor mothers around the world for their love, support, and sacrifices made to both their families and society at large.
+The modern celebration of Mother’s Day can be traced to the early 20th century (1908).
+Beginning in the United States, following initiatives first proposed by a woman named Anna Jarvis, the holiday was established to honor mothers around the world for their love and support and the sacrifices made to both their families and society at large.
 Anna Jarvis, who was a social activist at the time, felt that a day commemorating mothers was of the utmost importance.
-As she once stated, “a mother is the person who has done more for you than anyone in the world.”
+As she once stated, “A mother is the person who has done more for you than anyone in the world.”
 Jarvis’s own commitment to the cause was due, unsurprisingly, to her desire to honor her own mother’s life and contributions to society.

 Although the first Mother’s Day was celebrated in 1908, the United States Congress initially rejected the proposal to make “Mother’s Day” an official holiday, as they jokingly proclaimed that they would also have to establish a “Mother-in-law’s Day” as well.
 Despite their hesitation, however, Jarvis and her followers continued to push back against Congress.
 By 1911, nearly all of the U.S. states observed the holiday, and by 1914 President Woodrow Wilson officially designated the second Sunday in May as a national holiday to honor mothers.